Bob-The-Seagull-King/mortasheet/src/resources/data/_documentation/search_util/Request_Structure.md

 - **istag** - Optional, if true then the search travel through the tags of an object.
     - *value* is the expected tag_name.
 - **tagvalue** - Optional, if non-null then the tag search checks the *val* of tags in addition to if the tag exists.
+- **isrange** - Optional, if non-null then the search will use a range of two numbers (inclusive) to determine matches.